MattLindeman/MattLindeman/README.md

 I'm Matt, and I currently work for the BYU Basketball team helping with data analytics, film study, and strategy.
 I often work on projects creating predictive models and generating reports for the coaching staff.
 I have a bachelor's degree in statistics, emphasizing in data science.
 Through my schooling I've gained skills in R programming, Python, SQL, data visualization, predictive models, and machine learning.
 I am passionate about sports and statistics, and I'm always striving to improve my data science and analytics capabilities.

 On this page I've included a few of the basketball projects I've worked on, as well as other work, to demonstrate my abilities in coding and analytics.
-I hope you enjoy exploring my projects as much as I do!
+I hope you enjoy exploring my projects!
 Feel free to reach out to me with any questions or feedback about my projects.
 Thanks!

 <!--
 **MattLindeman/MattLindeman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.